 Each student will receive an all-in-one payment notice during the first month after enrolment covering tuition, student residence fees and insurance premiums, etc. Payment can be settled by various means.
 Please visit website of the Finance Office for the details.

-Most of the banks in Hong Kong are open from 9:00 am to 4:30 pm Monday to Friday, and from 9:00 am to 12:30 pm on Saturdays, with the exception of public holidays.
+Most of the banks in Hong Kong are open from 9:00 am to 4:30 pm Monday to Friday, and from 9:00 am to 12:30 pm on Saturdays, except for public holidays.
 Some banks and branches have slightly longer hours and some banking services are not available an hour before closing.

 Automated teller machines (ATMs) can be found almost everywhere in Hong Kong, providing 24-hour cash withdrawal (HK$) for Visa and MasterCard holders.
 Some ATMs also provide cash in Renminbi, but few support withdrawals of other currencies.